wbamberg/slaughterhouse/README.md

 It can export the function to the content window like this:

     exportFunction(greetme, unsafeWindow, {defineAs: "foo"});

+Note: no need for unsafeWindow, window is enough.

 Code running in the content window's scope can now call the function: